elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 # Creating new components

 There's some components we just don't offer.
-You can easily create a new component with a HOC we provide called `withState`.
+You can easily create a new component with an HOC we provide called `withState`.

 Let's add a new component called "ClearFilters".